MehakKambo/quote-quest/README.md

 https://github.com/MehakKambo/quotes-generator/assets/69995894/ddcf2121-91db-4325-9e19-946478dfe76e

 ## API
-The API used in the QuoteQuest app is available [here](https://github.com/MehakKambo/quotes-api).
+The API utilized in this project is available at [https://github.com/MehakKambo/quotes-api](https://github.com/MehakKambo/quotes-api).
 You can find more information about the API and its endpoints in the repository.

 ## Table of Contents